 In a relatively square firebox, the wood can be loaded north-south (ends of the logs visible) or east-west (sides of the logs visible).
 North-south loads allow more wood to be loaded at the same time.
 On the other hand, they break into smaller pieces faster.
-This kind of load is good for high output, long lasting fires for cold weather.
+North-south loading is good for high output, long lasting fires for cold weather.
 East-west loads allow a limited amount of wood since too many logs could cause them to fall on the glass.
-Placed in a compact way, they take a long time before breaking down.
+East-west loads, placed in a compact way, take a long time before breaking down.
 They are excellent for low-intensity, long-lasting fires in relatively mild weather.